Last updated on September 29th, 2019 at 02:11 am

 Truckers simply enter individualized vehicle profile information and the device will find truck-preferred routes suitable for its size and weight.
 The onboard Trip Planner lets users create multiple-stop routes and plan and save future trips.

-Drivers have reported the device has a tendency to freeze up, especially during updates and report significant road bumps as accidents.
-If drivers are attempting to navigate rough terrain, the unit will indicate that there have been several accidents back-to-back.
+One of the Drawbacks is if drivers are attempting to navigate rough terrain, the unit will indicate that there have been several accidents back-to-back.

 The custom routing feature allows drivers to adjust for the size and weight of their vehicle, and the GPS system comes equipped with alerts for upcoming low bridge heights, hazardous curves, and steep grades.